 In the era of DIY renovations and home transformations, dodgy plumbing installations have been at an all-time high.
 Shows like House Rules and The Block can make renovating look like an easy task to undertake.
 But the reality is there is a lot of hard work behind the scenes and the teams working on these shows are still governed by the building laws and standards Australia has in place to ensure work is completed to a professional standard.
 Licensed plumbers must be used for all plumbing installations.
 A plumbing inspection can unveil a number of dodgy installations, performed by unlicensed persons.
-Here are eight things that make a plumber’s eyes roll and how we spot these at your plumbing inspection.
+Here are eight things that make a plumber’s eyes roll.

 Dodgy plumbing can cost thousands to rectify, so an inspection can be a saviour for a potential home buyer, preventing them from future financial heartache.